 - Death of a Thousand Cuts: They only do 6 damage a shot, but they fire so many rockets out at a time that it adds up quickly.

-- The Worf Effect: Their introduction in the campaign in Brood War is to pit seven of them against around three dozen Mutalisks.
+- The Worf Effect: Their introduction in the campaign in Brood War is to pit seven of them against a Mutalisk swarm that outnumbers them more than 2:1.
 The Valkyries win with usually five or six ships still flying.

 - Beam Spam: In the original game, Battlecruisers attacked slowly but did high damage (despite supposedly being armed with a battery of lasers).
-The sequel takes them the exact opposite direction, giving them low base damage but attacking very quickly, resulting in this trope.
+The sequel takes them the exact opposite direction, giving them low base damage but very high attack speed, resulting in this trope.

 - Gratuitous Russian: Averted, but the pilot still has a definite Russian accent.

-- Lovable Coward: Has shades in the sequel.
-Most notably, if they come under attack when they are offscreen, they'll say either "It's a trap!" or "Abandon ship!"
+- Lovable Coward: If they come under attack when they are offscreen, they'll say either "It's a trap!" or "Abandon ship!"